decredcommunity/outreach/pr-materials-march-2020.md

 - Built the first-ever off-chain proposal system (Politeia) that allows for public discourse and voting on project-level decisions and how to spend the treasury.
 - First on-chain Consensus change vote
 - First project to build a truly decentralized exchange (DEX), which was passed via Politeia with technical specs announced. **There are other DEXs, but this is the first of its kind.
 - Automate treasury.
-DASH did it first, and Decred’s won’t be fully automated due to specific attack vectors.
+DASH did it first, and Decred's won't be fully automated due to specific attack vectors.
 There will be a summary draft of payouts that will be voted on by the stakeholders.
 If they were fully automated, there could be a threat of someone draining the treasury via attack.

-Decred is a leader when it comes to “walking the talk” of crypto.
+Decred is a leader when it comes to "walking the talk" of crypto.
 Other projects claim to be the first or talk about innovations, but Decred is actually building/implementing big leaps forward.

 # Additional collateral